j8xiong-beep/spotify-popularity-analysis/README.md

 I will evaluate model performance using Root Mean Squared Error (RMSE).

 RMSE measures the typical magnitude of prediction errors while placing a larger penalty on large mistakes.
 Since popularity is a continuous numerical variable ranging from 0 to 100, RMSE is an appropriate metric for assessing regression performance.
 Lower RMSE values indicate that predicted popularity scores are closer to the true popularity scores.
+I chose RMSE because it penalizes large prediction errors more heavily than metrics such as Mean Absolute Error (MAE).
+Since popularity scores range from 0 to 100, reducing large prediction mistakes is especially important for evaluating model performance.

 ---
 🎵 🎶 🎵 🎶 🎵 🎶